 2. Pray without ceasing.
 Be certain that if you’ve been hurt, you are hearing from God on how to handle the situation.
 We want to use wisdom in how to address the hurt.
 Some issues are simply not worth discussing.
 There are times when a miscommunication caused conflict.
 Other times, the issue is more serious and must be discussed.
 The how and why needs to come from the Lord.

 3. Avoid gossip.
 Gossip fuels the hurt!
 Do not talk about what Sister so-and-so said and how you’ll never go back to that church again, because the entire church is full of hypocrites!
 Talk to God about the hurt more than you talk to others about it.
 In fact, I once received some wise advice.
 Once you’ve given this situation to God, stop picking it back up, as if he needs your help.
 Lay this down before Him and don’t continue to talk about it.

 4. Resolve to stay active in church.
 Do not allow church hurt to foster a sense of isolation within you.
 We all need each other.
 We need accountability.
 We need encouragement.
 We need others to invest in our lives and we bring great value to others, as well.
 Don’t allow conflict and hurt to keep you from enjoying the great benefit of staying connected to a local body of believers.

 Jennifer Maggio is a mom of 3, author of four books, and national speaker.
 A former homeless single mom and founder of The Life of a Single Mom Ministries.
-Maggio has a passion to use her story to illustrate God’s goodness.
+Maggio has a passion to use her story to illustrate God’s goodness for single mothers and hurting women.
+Maggio was recently named one of the top 10 most influential people in America by the Maxwell Team.
 For more information, visit www.thelifeofasinglemom.com.